Vision is Extremely Important for Self-Motivated Entrepreneurs

 If that is still too big, chunk it down to your country.
 Too big?
 Chunk down to your state or province?
 Still too big?
 Take it down to your city or town.
 If you live in a city of millions, you may need to chunk it down even further.

 Take time now to reflect on the vision you have for your entrepreneurship success.
 Ask yourself if it is realistic for you?
 If it’s not, then revise it, chunk it down, and take the next manageable step towards achieving it.

 If you’d like to work one-on-one with me to identify or clarify your core values, you can book a 90 minute coaching session here.

 How important is economy to you as a self-motivated entrepreneur seeking success?
 Economy is the thrifty management of, or frugality in the expenditure or consumption of money, materials, etc. Your answer to my question may depend on where in the entrepreneurship venture you are, and how much capital and/or cash flow you have.
 If starting

 Passion is a strong or extravagant fondness, enthusiasm or desire for your area of expertise.
-Definition from Dictionary.com As an entrepreneur, you need to have passion to drive you forward, day after day, regardless of whether you are enjoying success or facing challenges.
-What if your entrepreneurship venture takes a hit?
-What if life presents
+Definition from Dictionary.com One of the life’s best kept secret is passion.
+Being passionate drives you forward, day after day.
+It doesn’t matter if you are enjoying success or facing challenges.
+Having a love for what you are doing will

 What happens to your entrepreneurial endeavours when unexpected disasters or major events hit you?
 These are seldom expected, arrive when you can least afford them, and create an overwhelming level of stress.
 Most solo entrepreneurs or small businesses sink all of their resources into their ventures.
 Time, energy, capital and cashflow is more often than